2017 NFL Transactions

 Jordan Hill, DT, Jacksonville Jaguars

-Jacksonville Jaguars 2017 Offseason Preview: Jacksonville has $74-million for 2017 thanks to releasing Kelvin Beachum.
+Jacksonville Jaguars 2017 Offseason Recap: Jacksonville has $70,979,709 for 2017 thanks to releasing Kelvin Beachum.
 The Jaguars should have enough money to spend on key positions and traded a 2018 seventh round pick for Branden Albert.

 Jacksonville will probably need a left guard to replace Luke Joeckel as well as a left tackle.
 The Jaguars could consider LSU running back Leonard Fournette at 4, but that only occurs if the Jaguars address their secondary in Free Agency.
 Pittsburgh left guard Dorian Johnson is someone Jacksonville could spend a day 2 pick on in the second or third round.